How Long Before Minoxidil Starts Working for Men in the Philippines?

 What Is Minoxidil and How Does It Work?

-Minoxidil is a topical medication that stimulates hair growth by widening blood vessels in the scalp, increasing blood flow to hair follicles.
-Originally developed for high blood pressure, it was found to have a side effect that many welcomed—hair growth.
+Minoxidil is a topical solution widely used to support scalp and hair health.
+Originally developed for high blood pressure, it was found to have a side effect that many welcomed hair growth.

 In the Philippines, minoxidil is available in both 2% and 5% strengths, with 5% typically recommended for men.
 It’s sold under several brand names and can be found in foam or liquid form.
-You can buy it over the counter, including from our Hair Growth Collection.
+Available in select pharmacies and through licensed retailers in the Philippines.
+Consult a doctor before use.

 How Minoxidil Works on a Cellular Level